 Check out more remote communication tools we’ve compiled in Remoters.

 5. Take and share screenshots or screencasts when explaining complex topics

 If you have a hard time explaining a non-trivial concept, it’s always easier “to show” what you mean or want, and since when you’re not remote you cannot bring your team mate to take a look at your screen, you can replace this by taking a screenshot -if an image is enough-, or recording a screencast if you need to explain further, that you can share via your used messaging system in an asynchronous way without having to set a video call in case you don’t have availability.

 Check out Screencast-O-Matic or Snagit, which are screen capture and recording tools, as well as TechSmith Video Reviews.
 It’s important to note that a few days ago, TechSmith -the makers of Snagit and Video Reviews- has announced that is offering free access and expanded usage of tools until June 2020 to help enable business and educational continuity to any organization that needs it.

 6. Keep a high productivity by avoiding procrastination and distractions

-On one hand is not easy to keep focus for longer periods of times and on the other, when you’re at home you might be also more susceptible to more distractions, such as trying to do home chromes or watching a series *while* working (too tempting!).
+On one hand is not easy to keep focus to work for longer periods of times and on the other, when you’re working from home you might be also more susceptible to more distractions, such as trying to do home chores or watching a series *while* working (too tempting!).